 - Shared goals and metrics with DevOps and security teams cooperating on shared goals to achieve the desired metrics to achieve compliance and security

-While often an ideal, these cultural norms have a lot of applicability to software supply chain security.
+While often an ideal, these cultural norms have a lot of applicability to securing the software supply chain.
 Transparency along the software supply chain builds trust.
 That can play a couple of different ways.
 When you build trust with your vendor teams along your supply chain, it becomes easier to share information and collaborate on security and operational challenges.
 Many of us are also working under challenging personal and professional circumstances during this pandemic.
 It only helps that you have clear lines of communication open to set expectations.
 You also want to create an environment where your team, not to mention vendors, can feel safe asking questions and bringing up technology and business issues.

 Defense in Depth and Software Supply Chain Security